For Mac and Windows

 How can I update to a new version of beaTunes?

-On Mac, just replace your old beaTunes app.
-If OS X asks you whether you want to replace the old application, say yes.
+On macOS, just replace your old beaTunes app.
+If macOS asks you whether you want to replace the old application, say yes.

 Do I have to analyze all songs in my music library in one session?

-No. You can shutdown beaTunes at any time and resume analysis simply by starting beaTunes again.
+No. You can shut down beaTunes at any time and resume analysis simply by starting beaTunes again.

-How can I lookup titles and artists for tracks that have no information associated with them?
+How can I look up titles and artists for tracks that have no information associated with them?

 If you ripped a lot of songs while you were offline or simply before CDDB was used, your tracks may have meaningless titles like 01-Track.mp3. beaTunes lets you fix this.

-If you don't trust the automatic process you can choose Don't import song info, just look up PUID.
+If you don't trust the automatic process you can choose Don't import song info, just look up ID.
 After completion of the analysis, open the Get Info dialog on one of the tracks. beaTunes will now try to obtain information about the song and underline any existing data that it thinks is wrong.
 Depending on your OS, Right- or Control-click on the underlined item and beaTunes will suggest one or more alternatives.

-To find out even more about a particular song using MusicBrainz, Amazon or discogs, you may also want to use the Open in... feature.
+To find out even more about a particular song using MusicBrainz, Amazon or Discogs, you may also want to use the Open in... feature.
 Right- or Control-Click on a song and choose Open in....
 Then select one of the options and a corresponding page will open in your browser.

 Please note that MusicBrainz is a non-profit effort.
 It depends on individuals like yourself to provide high quality data.
 Consider contributing by volunteering as an editor.